As many as one in three people who have coronavirus have no symptoms and will be spreading it without realising it.

 Community testing is a new testing programme offer for regions across the UK, to help provide a route to move down tier levels for the highest risk areas.

-Local authorities in the highest level of restrictions were invited to apply for a new six-week testing programme to complement wider local strategies to tackle the virus and drive down transmission.
+Local authorities in the highest level of restrictions were invited to apply for a six-week testing programme to complement wider local strategies to tackle the virus and drive down transmission.
 As the initial six-week trial period was a success, the programme has continued.

 What is a lateral flow device and how does it work?